tkwoodstock/CS50x_Final_Project/README.md

 ### Description:

 #### See 'project' folder for Flask application scripts
-#### See 'resources' folder for data scraping scripts and the resulting csv database (which is used by the web app)
+#### See 'resources' folder for data scraping scripts and the resulting csv file (which is used by the web app)

 This is a web based adaption of my CS50 python final project:
 - CS50p project Github Repo: https://github.com/tkwoodstock/cs50p_final_project/tree/main